-The Village of North Palm Beach maintains budgetary controls through the annual budget public hearing and approval process for GAAP-based budgets.
-The formal budget approval for each fiscal year is accomplished in a manner compliant with Florida State Statute 200.065, commonly referred to as Truthin-Millage (TRIM).
+The General Fund is the only budgeted Governmental Fund.
+The Village of North Palm Beach maintains budgetary controls through the annual budget public hearing and approval process for the GAAP-based budget.
+The formal budget approval for each fiscal year is accomplished in a manner compliant with Florida State Statute 200.065, commonly referred to as Truth-in-Millage (TRIM).
+The level of budgetary control (that is, the level at which expenditures cannot legally exceed the appropriated amount) is established at the fund level.